babu97/babu97/README.md

-Jambo  👋 my name  is Ben Kaimogul though i preffer being called Babu   a swahili name I love.
+Jambo  👋 my name  is Ben Kaimogul or call me Babu a swahili name I love.
 I am currently looking for opportunities  in Devops  and Python web  Development.
 - 👯 I’m looking to collaborate on
 - Python